nf-core/dualrnaseq/docs/parameters.md

 #### `--writeUnmappedNames`

 By default the pipeline does not save names of unmapped reads.
 You can learn more about this option in [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/salmon.html#writeunmappednames).
-If you don't want to keep this option, set the `--writeUnmappedNames` flag to False.
+If you want to keep this option, specify the `--writeUnmappedNames` flag on the command line.
 (Default: False).

 #### `--softclipOverhangs`